ublue-os/ucore/README.md

 > [!IMPORTANT]
 > Per [cockpit's instructions](https://cockpit-project.org/running.html#coreos) the cockpit-ws RPM is **not** installed, rather it is provided as a pre-defined systemd service which runs a podman container.

+> [!NOTE]
+> zincati fails to start on all systems with OCI based deployments (like uCore).
+Upstream efforts are active to develop an alternative.

 #### `ucore`